Universal-Team/db/docs/_3ds/universal-updater.md

   <p>A fairly minor update this time, but we''ve got enough bug fixes and new little
   things that we figured it was a good time.</p>

   <p>Find any bugs we missed, have suggestions, or need help?
-Make an issue or discussion
+You can either make
-  here on GitHub, normally we''d suggest joining our <a href="https://universal-team.net/discord" rel="nofollow">Discord server</a> here too, but as of making this we''re not allowing new members unless you know someone in it and have them let us know to let you in.</p>
+  an issue or discussion here on GitHub or join our <a href="https://universal-team.net/discord" rel="nofollow">Discord server</a>.
+That''s right, we''re letting people in again now!</p>

   <p>We hope you enjoy the new update!<br>